 Total values for columns K to U are shown in row 1:

-K1 represents the average Value Add Time per product
+K1 represents the average Value Add Time (total process time) per product

 P1 is the maximum value of all cycle times: it corresponds to the line bottleneck capacity.
 P1 should be ≤ K3 (Takt)